phlipper/fancy-photoset/README.md

 * apiKey - Your Flickr API Key.
 * photosetId - The ID of the photoset you want to load.
 * small - The smaller thumbnail version of the image to show.
-This corresponds to one of the following Flickr sizes: small, medium, large, original, thumbnail and square.
+This corresponds to one of the following Flickr sizes: square, thumbnail, small, medium and original.
 * large - The larger version of the image link to and display in the Fancybox.
-This corresponds to one of the following Flickr sizes: small, medium, large, original, thumbnail and square.
+This corresponds to one of the following Flickr sizes: square, thumbnail, small, medium and original.
 * captions - true or false: This will create a <span class="caption"> with the photo title if set to true.
 * firstOnly - true or false: Setting true will only display the first image in the photoset on the webpage.
 All images will still be available to the Fancybox gallery.